How to access mental health support in rural Ireland

-Jigsaw is a youth mental health service, offering face-to-face counselling with young people age 12-25.
-In addition to five Dublin locations, their service is available in Cork, Donegal, Galway, Kerry, Limerick, Meath, Offaly, and Roscommon.
+Jigsaw is a free youth mental health service, offering face-to-face support for young people aged 12-25.
+In addition to four Dublin locations, their service is available in Cork, Donegal, Galway, Kerry, Limerick, Meath, Offaly, and Roscommon.
 Find contact information for your local Jigsaw here.
 Jigsaw has an ‘Ask Jigsaw’ section where you can ask a question anonymously and an online ‘Live Chat’ option.
 They also run online support groups on different topics such as stress and anxiety, you can find out more about these online groups here.

 Helplink Support Services are an organisation providing both face-to-face and online counselling services in Ireland.
 Their in person support services are available in Galway, Mayo and Roscommon, and their low-cost online counselling can be accessed nationwide.
 The cost of an online appointment for young people under 18 is determined by your parent or guardian’s income.

 Turn2Me.ie is an online counselling platform, providing free counselling to people in Ireland.
 They offer counselling to young people age 12-17 and adults over the age of 18.
 Their services include: individual counselling over video, email, a voice call, or by typing over chat, couples counselling, support groups, and peer support.